serpapi/awesome-seo-tools/README.md

 - [LONG TAIL PRO](https://longtailpro.com/) - The Best Keyword Research Tool for Long Tail Keywords.

+- [KeywordTool.io](https://keywordtool.io/) -This tool generates keyword suggestions from Google, YouTube, Bing, and more.

 ## Backlink Analysis
 Delve deep into your link profile and discover opportunities for growth and risk mitigation.